-Joanna has created and edited several collaborative nature anthologies.
-She assembled a collective of voices – authors, artists, conservationists, explorers, indigenous peoples, celebrities, environmentalists, anthropologists, naturalists, adventurers and photographers – to create each book.
+I have created and edited several collaborative anthologies by assembling and commissioning a collective of voices – authors, artists, conservationists, explorers, indigenous peoples, celebrities, environmentalists, anthropologists, naturalists, adventurers and photographers – to create each book.

-Joanna’s concept for ‘We are One: A Celebration of Tribal Peoples’ (for Survival International, published by Quadrille, 2009) was to ‘popularise’ the subject of tribal peoples; to create a sense of wonder and emotional engagement with their lives in order to engage a broad audience.’We are One’ unites the voices of tribal peoples with those of international celebrities, and is illustrated by beautiful landscape photographs.
+My concept for ‘We are One: A Celebration of Tribal Peoples’ (for Survival International, published by Quadrille, 2009) was to create a sense of wonder and emotional engagement with tribal lives and lands in order to engage new audiences.
+‘We are One’ unites the voices of tribal peoples with those of international celebrities, and is illustrated by beautiful photographs.
 It was published in English, Italian, Spanish and Dutch, to great acclaim.
 Click here to see a sample of press reviews.

-Sir Mark Rylance produced a one-off theatrical performance based on ‘We are One’ at the Apollo Theatre in London’s West End, in April 2010, starring Gillian Anderson, Derek Jacobi, Julie Christie, Sophie Okonedo, Emilia Fox and Michael Gambon.
+Sir Mark Rylance produced a one-off theatrical performance for Survival International based on ‘We are One’ at the Apollo Theatre in London’s West End, in April 2010, starring Gillian Anderson, Derek Jacobi, Julie Christie, Sophie Okonedo, Emilia Fox and Michael Gambon.
 View the programme cover here.

 A reading of extracts from ‘We are One’ was also held in the Auditorium San Fedele in Milan, Italy, in December 2010.
 View the invitation here.

 ‘Portrait of England’ (for the Campaign to Protect Rural England, published by Think Publishing, 2006) sold out (22,500 copies) in just eight weeks.
 Click here to see press reviews.